Q: What is AWS App Mesh?

 Q: Why should I use App Mesh instead of AWS Elastic Load Balancers?

 A: We recommend using AWS Elastic Load Balancing to handle all internet traffic and traffic from clients that are not within your trust boundary.
 For internal services that connect to other services within an AWS region, App Mesh provides flexibility, consistency, and a greater degree of control and monitoring for services communications.

 Q: What type of monitoring capabilities does App Mesh provide?

-A: With App Mesh, you get consistent metrics and logs for every hop between microservices.
+A: With App Mesh, you get consistent metrics and logs for every hop between services.
 These logs and metrics include metadata such as service-names and request identifiers.
 With these, you can aggregate, filter, a see graphical dashboards of service-to-service communications using tools like Amazon CloudWatch.
-Common dashboards might include error rates, latencies, or error codes between your service and dependent microservices.
+Common dashboards might include error rates and error codes between your service and dependent services.
 App Mesh automatically collects traces for each service and makes it easy to visualize a service map with details of all service API calls.
 These capabilities make it easier to debug and identify the root cause of communication issues between your microservices.

 Q: Can I use non-AWS tools for monitoring, logging, or tracing with App Mesh?
 Yes.

 A: Yes.
 App Mesh supports any third-party tool that works with Envoy.
 This includes Splunk, Prometheus, and Grafana, as well as open-tracing solutions like Zipkin and LightStep.